speculatrix/tvh_epg/ROADMAP.md

 * save a cache of channel information
 * make display more attractive
 * add a filter feature, to exclude or only include channels
+* channel tag filters should be preserved when you submit

 ## Done - in reverse order

+20181009
+* channel tag filters now work

 20181006
 * record function pops up a separate window; no need to confirm the profile if there's only one